 But considering food waste in landfills is the source of 10% of methane gas emissions, it’s important to find ways to cut down on how much we throw away in order to combat climate change.

 Many restaurants and bars have started adopting zero-waste practices.
-In fact, some are even removing trash cans in efforts to significantly cut down on food waste.
+In fact, some are even removing trash cans in an effort to significantly cut down on food waste.

 While you may not be ready to get rid of your kitchen trash can just yet, here are some other easy ways you can start reducing your food waste.
 With any luck, you won’t be able to look at fruit peels and avocado pits the same way again.